 Even if you meet these specific criteria and get approved for a second mortgage, there’s a good chance your lender will charge you a higher interest rate to account for your bad credit.

-Tips for Getting a 2nd Mortgage with Bad Credit
+Tips for Getting a Second Mortgage With Bad Credit

 You can undoubtedly improve your chances of getting approved for a second mortgage by: